sgminer-dev/sgminer/doc/KERNEL.md

 Now it can be selected when starting via the `--kernel` argument or `kernel` configuration option.

+4. Recompile and test that the kernel actually works.

-4. Add yourself to the "kernels" section in `AUTHORS.md`.
+5. Add yourself to the "kernels" section in `AUTHORS.md`.
 Keep it short.

-5. Submit a pull request on GitHub, or file it at the issue tracker, outlining the changes made, known limitations, and tested GPUs.
+6. Submit a pull request on GitHub, or file it at the issue tracker, outlining the changes made, known limitations, and tested GPUs.
 List your git repository and branch name.
 The current repository and issue tracker links should be in `README.md`.